scharczynski/warden_mlp/readme.md

     This script is obviously not neccesary to use, but if you want to handle the output on your machine it's the easiest way to do so.

+    Also contained in this repository is a "remove_output_files.sh" script that can be used to clear the cluster output files in your run directory.
+This is often handy if you're having problems running the code and need to look at the job error files.
+If you don't clear the output files from previous runs, it is difficult to tell which output files are the most recent.